-ChefSecret: In India you don’t find many cooks that have curry powder in their kitchens.
-Some curries use up to 26 different spices to make their own curry profiles.
-Each dish has a different profile.
-I shop for most of my spices at Penzey’s Spice Company.
-For this recipe I used Penzey’s Maharajah Curry Powder which is sweet and rich but not hot.
-Use the curry powder that you prefer.
-Quip of the Day: My wife was furious with me when I told her I put ginger in her curry.
-She really loved that cat. ------------------------------------------- Do you have a question or comment?
-Send your thoughts to ed@perspectives-la.com.
-All recipes and cooking tips are posted on our website https://www.perspectives-la.com/covid-19-survival-guide. ------------------------------------------- To you and everyone dear to you, be strong, be positive, stay well, stay safe and be kind.
-Take a breath and count your blessings, and if you have a little extra to share with others, please consider donating to Feeding America and/or American Red Cross. #Entree #CoconutChickenCurry #Penzeys #Curry #Chicken #Coconut #Dinner #2023Recipes #Covid19 #FeedingAmerica #RedCross #PerspectivesTheConsultingGroup ©PERSPECTIVES/The Consulting Group, LLC, 2023
+ChefSecret: If you want to get the true luau flavor, finish off the chicken thighs on an outdoor barbecue.
+Quip of the Day: This luau has me on island time—no rush, just relax. ------------------------------------------- Do you have a question or comment?
+Send your thoughts to [email protected].
+All recipes and cooking tips are posted on our website https://www.perspectives-la.com/covid-19-survival-guide.
+We have added a new search feature to make it easier to navigate through our blogs. ------------------------------------------- To you and everyone dear to you, be strong, positive, stay well, stay safe and be kind.
+Take a breath and count your blessings, and if you have a little extra to share with others, please consider donating to Feeding America, Tunnel to Towers, Union Rescue Mission and/or American Red Cross. #Entrees #Dinner #HawaiianLuauChicken #Aloha #Shoyu #IslandDinner #WaikikiBeach #Recipes2025 #URM #T2T #FeedingAmerica #RedCross #SamaritansPurse #PerspectivesTheConsultingGroup ©PERSPECTIVES/The Consulting Group, LLC, 2025

 0 Comments